Magdalene College

 Read more

-Lewis became a Fellow of Magdalene College when he became Professor of Medieval and Renaissance English at Cambridge in 1954.
-For years, Lewis’s friend J.R.R.
+C.S.
+Lewis becomes a Fellow of Magdalene College when appointed Professor of Medieval and Renaissance English at Cambridge University in 1954.
+For years, his friend J.R.R.
 Tolkien and others hope that Lewis will become a professor at Oxford.
-But in the autumn of 1954, some of Lewis’s friends and admirers at Cambridge University hear that he is increasingly burdened by difficulties at Magdalen College, Oxford University.
-The time commitment that his tutorial work involved keeps him from writing, and the changing nature of the English faculty at Oxford, that clamoured for inclusion of more modern authors in the reading curriculum.
-Despite his important scholarly work, there is little hope that Lewis will ever gain a professorship at Oxford, perhaps because of disapproval among some of the faculty of his Christian apologetics.
-They dislike the idea of a professor of English literature gaining fame as an amateur theologian.
-The University of Cambridge is much less sceptical about Lewis’s religious popularity.
-As a result, his Cambridge friends at the English faculty there create the professorship of Medieval and Renaissance English in Cambridge especially for him.
+In the autumn of 1954, some of Lewis’s friends and admirers at Cambridge University hear that he is increasingly burdened by difficulties at Magdalen College, Oxford University.
+The time commitment that his tutorial work involves keeps him from writing.
+And the nature of the English faculty at Oxford is changing, which includes more modern authors in the reading curriculum.

-The beautiful rooms Lewis occupies in the ‘North Range’ of First Court are on the second floor of Staircase 3.
-These rooms are not open to the public, but you can usually visit the small fifteenth-century chapel where Lewis attended services and preached his last sermon ‘A Slip of the Tongue’ at Evensong on 29January 1956.
-At the entrance to the chapel hangs a small plaque with Lewis’s name at the top right.
+The rooms C.S.
+Lewis occupied at Magdalene College are not open to the public today, but you can usually visit the small fifteenth-century chapel where Lewis attended services and preached his last sermon ‘A Slip of the Tongue’ at Evensong on 29 January 1956.
+A small plaque with Lewis’s name hangs at the top right of the chapel entrance.